blindern/intern/backend/README.md

 ## Development

-You need Docker, docker-compose, PHP and Composer.
+You need Docker, PHP and Composer.
 It is also possible to use Docker to run the backend service locally, but it is not recomended for active development.